Zaloog/FOW/README.md

 win.

 ## Keycards and Playlines
 Since we are playing Shiva we can also run one of the best cards in this set in my opinion, which is [Rigveda].

-## The Ruler
-## Best Cards
+Another powerful card, which we are also playing 4 copies of in the main deck is [Dark Alice in Ma'at].

 ## Infinite Attack Combo
 ## Play Style
 ## Ending Words